a-b-street/docs/book/src/proposals/broadmoor.md

 To get an intuition for the benefits that opening up Broadmoor might have, we turn to [A/B Street](https://abstreet.org).
-If you have an idea for a change in your city, A/B Street can visualize that change and measure its impacts.
+If you have an idea for a change in your city streets, A/B Street can visualize that change and measure its impacts.

 If you've never seen A/B Street before, here's what it looks like: